natenka/pyneng-book-en/docs/source/book/10_useful_functions/lambda.rst

 Note that there is no **return** operator in lambda function definition because there can only be one expression in this function that always returns a value and closes the function.

-The lambda function is convenient to use in expressions where you need to write a small function for data processing.
+Function lambda() is convenient to use in expressions where you need to write a small function for data processing.

-For example, in sorted() function you can use lambda expression to specify the sorting key:
+For example, in sorted() function you can use lambda expression to specify sorting key:

 .. code:: python